RatInABox-Lab/RatInABox/readme.md

 #### More complex Neuron types
 We encourage more complex Neuron classes to be made with the `Neuron()` class as parent.
 Specifically by writing your own `update()` and `get_state()` you can create more complex neuron types.
 For example  you could write a `Neuron()` class to fire as a weighted sum inputs from another neuronal layers (for example George and de Cothi et al. (2022)).
 Or maybe implement a recurrent layer feeding into itself.
 By saving `firingrate` into `Neuron.history` at each step plotting functions shown here should still be functional for downstream analysis.

-## Contribute
-RatInABox is an open source project, and we actively encourage community contributions.
-These can take various forms, such as new movement policies, new cells types, new geometries, bug fixes, documentation, citations of relevant work, or additional experiment notebooks.
-If there is a small contribution you would like to make, please feel free to open a pull request, and we can review it.
-If there is a larger contribution you are considering, please open a github issue.
-This way, the contribution can be discussed, and potential support can be provided if needed.

 ## Example Scripts

 ### Simple example